-a from previous page

-Parameter Meaning

-CVMFS_BACKOFF_MAX Maximum backoff in seconds when retrying to down-

-load data.

-CVMFS_CATALOG_WATERMARK

-C VIVII 5_C/VIVILOO_W/ITERWINIKK Try to release pinned catalogs when their number

-surpasses the given watermark.

-Defaults to 1/4 CVMFS_NFILES; explicitly set by

-shrinkwrap.

-CVMFS_CACHE_BASE Location (directory) of the CernVM-FS cache.

-CVMFS_CACHE_REFCOUNT If set to yes , deduplicate open file descriptors by ref-

-counting.

-CVMFS_CACHE_SYMLINKS If set to yes , enables symlink caching in the kernel.

-CVMFS_CHECK_PERMISSIONS If set to no , disable checking of file ownership and per-

-missions (open all files).

-CVMFS_CLAIM_OWNERSHIP If set to yes , allows CernVM-FS to claim ownership

-CAMI O_CLAIMI_OWNERSHII 1

-CLA CEC COLL A FED MEY of files and directories.

-CVMFS_CPU_AFFINITY Comma-separated list to set CPU affinity for all cvmfs

-components.

-CVMFS_DEBUGLOG If set, run CernVM-FS in debug mode and write a ver-

-bose log the the specified file.

-CVMFS_DEFAULT_DOMAIN osse log une une specimes mer

-CVWI 5_DELACEI_DOMAIIV The default demain will be automatically appended

-The default domain will be automatically appended

-to repository names

-when given without a domain.

-CVMFS_DNS_MIN_TTL

-Minimum effective TTL in seconds for DNS queries

-of proxy server names

-(not Stratum 1s).
+Parameter Meaning CVMFS_ALIEN_CACHE If set, use an alien cache at the given location CVMFS_ALT_ROOT_PATH If set to yes , use alternative root catalog path.
+Only required for fixed catalogs (tag / hash) under the alternative path.
+CVMFS_AUTO_UPDATE If set to no , disables the automatic update of file cata- logs.
+CVMFS_AUTHZ_HELPER Full path to an authz helper, overwrites the helper hint in the catalog.
+CVMFS_AUTHZ_SEARCH_PATH Full path to the directory that contains the authz helpers.
+CVMFS_BACKOFF_INIT Seconds for the maximum initial backoff when retry- ing to download data.
+CVMFS_BACKOFF_MAX Maximum backoff in seconds when retrying to down- load data.
+CVMFS_CATALOG_WATERMARK Try to release pinned catalogs when their number surpasses the given watermark.
+Defaults to 1/4 CVMFS_NFILES; explicitly set by shrinkwrap.
+Similar (Tup) CVMFS_CACHE_BASE Location (directory) of the CernVM-FS cache.
+CVMFS_CHECK_PERMISSIONS If set to no , disable checking of file ownership and permissions (open all files).
+CVMFS_CLAIM_OWNERSHIP If set to yes , allows CernVM-FS to claim ownership of files and directories.
+CVMFS_DEBUGLOG If set, run CernVM-FS in debug mode and write a ver- CVMI 5_DEDUGEOG bose log the the specified file.
+CVMFS_DEFAULT_DOMAIN The default domain will be automatically appended to repository names when given without a domain.
+CVMFS DNS MIN TTL 0,111,0_01,0_111,0_112 Minimum effective TTL in seconds for DNS queries of proxy server names (not Stratum 1s).
 Defaults to 1 minute.

-CVMFS_DNS_MAX_TTL

-Maximum effective TTL in seconds for DNS queries

-of proxy server names

-(not Stratum 1s).
+CVMFS_DNS_MAX_TTL Mariana affrative TTL is and the DNC Maximum effective TTL in seconds for DNS queries of proxy server names (not Stratum 1s).
+Defaults to 1 day. (not Statum 15).
 Defaults to 1 day.

-CVMFS_DNS_RETRIES Number of retries when resolving proxy names

-CVMFS_DNS_TIMEOUT Timeout in seconds when resolving proxy names

-CVMFS_DNS_ROAMING If true, watch /etc/resolv.conf for nameserver changes
+CVMFS_DNS_RETRIES Number of retries when resolving proxy names CVMFS_DNS_TIMEOUT Timeout in seconds when resolving proxy names CVMFS_DNS_ROAMING If true, watch /etc/resolv.conf for nameserver changes lable 1 - continued from previous page Parameter Meaning CVMFS_ENFORCE_ACLS Enforce POSIX ACLs stored in the repository.

-ii due, water /ete/resorv.com for nameser ver changes

-CVMFS_ENFORCE_ACLS E.C.
-DOGDY ACT.
-A 11 11

-Enforce POSIX ACLs stored in the repository.

 Requires libfuse 3.

-CVMFS_EXTERNAL_FALLBACK_PROXY

-List of HTTP proxies similar to

-CVMFS_EXTERNAL_HTTP_PROXY.

-The fallback proxies are added to the end of the

-normal proxies,

-and disable DIRECT connections.

-Sideot Estados Comitotions.

-CVMEC EVTEDNAL HTTP PROVV Chain of HTTD mayy groups to be used to

-CVMFS_EXTERNAL_HTTP_PROXY Chain of HTTP proxy groups to be used when

-CernVM-FS is accessing external data

-continues on post page
+CVMFS_EXTERNAL_FALLBACK_PROXY List of HTTP proxies similar to CVMFS_EXTERNAL_HTTP_PROXY.
+The fallback proxies are added to the end of the normal proxies, and disable DIRECT connections.
+CVMFS_EXTERNAL_HTTP_PROXY Chain of HTTP proxy groups to be used when CernVM-FS is accessing external data CVMFS_EXTERNAL_TIMEOUT Timeout in seconds for HTTP requests to an external- data server with a proxy server CVMFS_EXTERNAL_TIMEOUT_DIRECT Timeout in seconds for HTTP requests to an external- data server without a proxy server CVMFS_EXTERNAL_URL Semicolon-separated chain of webservers serving ex- ternal data chunks.
+CVMFS_FALLBACK_PROXY List of HTTP proxies similar to CVMFS_HTTP_PROXY.
+The fallback proxies are added to the end of the normal proxies, and disable DIRECT connections.
+CVMFS_FOLLOW_REDIRECTS When set to yes , follow up to 4 HTTP redirects in requests.
+CVMFS_HIDE_MAGIC_XATTRS If set to yes the client will not expose CernVM-FS specific extended attributes CVMFS_HOST_RESET_AFTER See CVMFS_PROXY_RESET_AFTER.
+CVMFS_HTTP_PROXY Chain of HTTP proxy groups used by CernVM-FS.
+Necessary.
+Set to DIRECT if you don't use proxies.
+CVMFS_IGNORE_SIGNATURE When set to yes , don't verify CernVM-FS file catalog signatures.
+CVMFS_INITIAL_GENERATION Initial inode generation.
+Used for testing.
+CVMFS_INSTRUMENT_FUSE When set to true gather performance statistics about the FUSE callbacks.
+The results are displayed with cvmfs_talk internal affairs .
+CVMFS_NFS_INTERLEAVED_INODES In NFS mode, use only inodes of the form $an + b$, specified as "b%a".
+CVMFS_IPFAMILY_PREFER Which IP protocol to prefer when connecting to prox- ies.
+Can be either 4 or 6.
+CVMFS_KCACHE_TIMEOUT Timeout for path names and file attributes in the ker- nel file system buffers.